Last fact-checked: 13 August 2020

 One of the simplest and least expensive of the cosmetic procedures, Botox smoothes away expression lines and wrinkles and is also used in controlling excessive sweating and other medical conditions.

-Botox works by temporarily paralyzing muscles.
+Botox works by temporarily disabling muscles.
 Those frown lines are caused by your muscles contracting, so preventing contraction essentially stops the wrinkles forming when you smile, laugh or squint.
 Botox can also be used to treat some 20 other medical conditions, with more uses being discovered all the time.

 Likewise, if you are traveling to Thailand as a medical tourist to undergo a major cosmetic procedure, you could also maximise your savings by getting Botox before or after (although do remember to consult your doctor/surgeon beforehand).